 With the unemployment rate still above 9 percent, many debtors have found themselves unemployed for one or two years.
 Unfortunately for the unemployed debtor, daily expenses remain and can eventually exhaust the debtor’s savings, retirement accounts and even cause them to max out their credit cards.
 Facing long-term unemployment, depleted savings and mounting credit card debt, many debtors are considering debt settlement.
-But before you take the debt settlement leap, there are a few realities you should consider:

 - Even if you are able to get one of your creditors to agree to a debt settlement agreement you may not be able to get all of them to agree.
 Debt settlement is less effective if you do not have all of your creditors on board, especially if you have numerous creditors.